Oshikaka/Oshikaka.github.io/_pages/about.md

 I am a recent graduate from the [University of British Columbia](https://www.ubc.ca/), where I completed a combined major in Computer Science and Statistics with Distinction.

-I am currently seeking opportunities for a PhD program or research assistant position to further my exploration in the fields of Machine Learning Algorithm and Trustworthy, Generative AI, and Human-Computer Interaction (HCI).
+How can we design models that emulate human learning processes?
+This question has always lingered in my mind, drives my research interests across Generative AI, Multimodal Machine Learning, Spatial Intelligence, and Computer Vision.
+I am currently seeking opportunities for a PhD program or research assistant position to further my exploration in these fields.

 Please feel free to reach out to discuss potential opportunities or research collaborations.